jitsi/jitsi-meet/react-native-sdk/README.md

 ## Installation
- Inside your project, run `npm i @jitsi/react-native-sdk`.<br/><br/>Additionally if not already installed, the following dependencies need to be added:
+Inside your project, run `npm i @jitsi/react-native-sdk`.<br/><br/>Additionally, if not already installed, some dependencies will need to be added.
-<br/>`npm i @react-native-async-storage/async-storage react-native-webrtc`<br/><br/>

-You will also need to add in your `package.json` scripts object:
+This can be done by running the following script:
 ```
 "update-deps": "node node_modules/@jitsi/react-native-sdk/update_dependencies.js"
 ```